Jairik/Parallel-Query-Processing-System/docs/schema.md

 ## Generation

 Acheived via `generate_commands.py`.
-Will use some C-level ML to dynamically assign risk level at runtime at later phases.
+Could use some C-level ML to dynamically assign risk level at runtime at later phases.